kirenz/codelabs/markdown/webscraping/webscraping.md

 Duration: 0:05:00

-- CSS stands for Cascading Style Sheets
+Watch this short video tutorial about the Cascading Style Sheets (CSS) Syntax:

+<video id="QqmCs2UTS8s"></video>

-- It is the language we use to style an HTML document
+- CSS is the language we use to style an HTML document

 - CSS describes how HTML elements should be displayed

-Watch this short video tutorial from the CSS Syntax chapter of the CSS tutorial on w3schools.com:

-<video id="QqmCs2UTS8s"></video>

 <!-- ------------------------ -->